Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 1. In the `appsettings.json` file, find and delete the `ClientSecret` property and its value.
 1. In the `Properties\launchSettings.json` file, find the string `ENTER_YOUR_KEY_VAULT_URI` and replace it with the URI of your Key Vault, for example: `https://example-vault.vault.azure.net/`
+1. Add the `Azure.Identity` package to the solution.
+    &nbsp;
-1. Add the `Azure.Identity` package to the solution. :information_source: this has been already added in the sample project.
+    :information_source: this has been already added in the sample project.
+1. Add the following in the top of your `startup.cs`.
+    &nbsp;
-1. Add the following in the top of your `startup.cs`. :information_source: this has been already added in the sample project.
+    :information_source: this has been already added in the sample project.

       ```CSharp
       using Azure;